ziyilin/graal/docs/reference-manual/languages/ruby/compatibility.md

 of fibers fundamentally isn't compatible with the execution model we are currently using.

-#### Some classes marked as internal will be different
+*Some classes marked as internal will be different*

-MRI provides some classes that are described in the documentation as being only available on MRI (C Ruby).
+MRI provides some classes that are described in the documentation as being only available on C Ruby (MRI).
 We implement these classes if it's practical to do so, but this isn't always the case.
 For example `RubyVM` is not available.

 ### Features with subtle differences

-#### Command line switches
+*Different range of `Fixnum`*

+The range of `Fixnum` is slightly larger than it is in MRI.
+This won't be an issue when we support Ruby 2.4, as `Integer` is unified there.

+*Command line switches*

-`-y`, `--yydebug`, `--dump=`, `--debug-frozen-string-literal` are ignored with a warning as they are unsupported development tools.
+`-y`, `--yydebug`, `--dump=` are ignored with a warning as they are internal development tools.

-Programs passed in `-e` arguments with magic-comments must have an encoding that is UTF-8 or a subset of UTF-8, as the JVM has already decoded arguments by the time we get them.

-`--jit` options and the `jit` feature are not supported because TruffleRuby uses Graal as a JIT.
+`-X` is an undocumented synonym for `-C` and we (and other alternative implementations of Ruby) have repurposed it for extended options.
+We warn if your `-X` option looks like it was actually intended to be as in MRI.

-#### Setting the process title doesn't always work
+*Setting the process title doesn't always work*

 Setting the process title (via `$0` or `Process.setproctitle` in Ruby) is done as best-effort.
 It may not work, or the title you try to set may be truncated.

-#### Line numbers other than 1 work differently

-In an `eval` where a custom line number can be specified, line numbers below 1 are treated as 1, and line numbers above 1 are implemented by inserting blank lines in front of the source before parsing it.

-The `erb` standard library has been modified to not use negative line numbers.

-#### Polyglot standard IO streams

-If you use standard IO streams provided by the Polyglot engine, via the experimental `--polyglot.stdio` option, reads and writes to file descriptors 1, 2 and 3 will be redirected to these streams.
-That means that other IO operations on these file descriptors, such as `isatty` may not be relevant for where these streams actually end up, and operations like `dup` may lose the connection to the polyglot stream.
-For example, if you `$stdout.reopen`, as some logging frameworks do, you will get the native standard-out, not the polyglot out.

-Also, IO buffer drains, writes on IO objects with `sync` set, and `write_nonblock`, will not retry the write on `EAGAIN` and `EWOULDBLOCK`, as the streams do not provide a way to detect this.

-#### Error messages

-Error message strings will sometimes differ from MRI, as these are not generally covered by the Ruby Specification suite or tests.

 ### Features with very low performance

-#### `ObjectSpace`
+*Keyword arguments*

+Keyword arguments don't have *very* low performance, but they are not optimised as other language features are.
+You don't need to avoid keyword arguments, but performance with them may not be what you would hope for.

+*`ObjectSpace`*

 Using most methods on `ObjectSpace` will temporarily lower the performance of your program.
 Using them in test cases and other similar 'offline' operations is fine, but you probably don't want to use them in the inner loop of your production application.

-#### `set_trace_func`
+*`set_trace_func`*

 Using `set_trace_func` will temporarily lower the performance of your program.
 As with `ObjectSpace`, we would recommend that you do not use this in the inner loop of your production application.

-#### Backtraces
+*Backtraces*

 Throwing exceptions, and other operations which need to create a backtrace, are slower than on MRI.
 This is because we have to undo optimizations that we have